CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 ### Naive Implementation
 Naive Implementation took a simplistic approach to calculating each rule.
 To compute the rules, each individual boid would observe every other boid in the 3D space and return a comulative velocity.
-A boid\'s position and velocity would be factored into the comulative velocity if it fulfilled the distance conditions: 'rule1Distance', 'rule2Distance', and 'rule3Distance'.
+The position and velocity of a boid would be factored into the comulative velocity if it fulfilled the distance conditions: 'rule1Distance', 'rule2Distance', and 'rule3Distance'.

 ### Scattered Grid Implementation
 Scattered Implementation used a grid data structure that represented smaller spaces (cells) within the 3D space.
 This data structure utilized: 'dev_particleArrayIndices', 'dev_particleGridIndices', 'dev_gridCellStartIndices', and 'dev_gridCellEndIndices'.
 These structures allowed the dereferencing of boid position and velocity vectors based on their 3D space.
 Each individual boid observes the position and velocity vectors of every other boid within a 2x2 cube of cells (lengths defined by 'gridCellWidth') and, given they satisfy 'rule1Distance', 'rule2Distance', and 'rule3Distance', are incorporated into a cumulative velocity and returned.